Development environment

 ,--list

 – lists available tests.
-This option is helpful, e.g., to find a name of a test generated using theparameterized
+This option is helpful, e.g., to find a name of some specific instance of a parametrized test.-t

 ,--trace